TmRAaEx/ecommerce-api/README.md

 https://github.com/E-commerce-ViktorsShop/ecommerce-client

-## uses webhallen.com api to populate database with product data and handles requests from the Client
+## Uses webbhallen.com api to populate database with product data and handles requests from the Client